When we cross into the world of motherhood, we are embarking on a huge shift in our lives.

 Let me ask you a few questions:

 – What kind of preparation have you done so that you can rest and be taken care of in your 4th trimester?

 – How do you intend to maintain your health over the next 3 months?
 The next year?

 – How will you not lose yourself in the world of motherhood?

 – Have you thought of creating a postpartum sanctuary?

-You have before you an opportunity to do something radical, in the true meaning of the word.
+You have before you an opportunity to set the stage for your family moving ahead.

 My role as your postpartum doula is providing education, care, support and companionship through your sacred window.